This page is sponsored by:

 biography

-Born in Poughkeepsie, New York, in 1924, Ed Wood grew up with a love for films and spent many Saturday afternoons at matinees watching cowboy heroes such as George O'Brien and Tom Tyler.
+Edward D. Wood Jr. Born Edward Davis Wood Jr. in Poughkeepsie, New York, on October 10, 1924, director Ed Wood grew up with a love for films and spent many Saturday afternoons at matinees watching cowboy heroes such as George O'Brien and Tom Tyler.
 After graduating from high school in 1942, Wood joined the Marines and experienced grueling and devastating combat duty.
 At the end of World War II, Wood moved to California in 1947 to obtain work in the motion picture industry.
 The following year, he started a small company with John Crawford Thomas, shooting early television commercials.
 Wood directed more than 150 commercials throughout the 1950s, and he also shot a few TV shows.

-In early 1953, Wood got his big break in motion pictures; exploitation producer George Weiss hired Wood to write and direct a film titled I Changed My Sex to capitalize on the interest surrounding the sex change of Christine Jorgensen.
-Wood altered the slant of Weiss' production to replace transexualism with transvestism and, amazingly, shot the film in four days directing and playing the lead.
+In early 1953, Wood got his big break in motion pictures when exploitation producer George Weiss hired Wood to write and direct a film titled I Changed My Sex to capitalize on the interest surrounding the sex change of Christine Jorgensen.
+Wood altered the slant of Weiss' production to replace transsexualism with transvestism and, amazingly, shot the film in four days while directing and playing the lead.

 Glen or Glenda?
 (1953)

-As cheap as the film appears to be, Wood actually overshot the budget by $6,000 -- production costs totaled $26,000, a ridiculously low budget even 50 years ago.
+As cheap as the film appears to be, Wood overshot the budget by $6,000; production costs totaled $26,000, which was a ridiculously low budget even in the early 1950s.
 The film was released simultaneously under three titles: Glen or Glenda, I Led Two Lives, and I Changed My Sex.
 As was often the case with exploitation titles, different regions of the country received different titles.
 The film mostly played grindhouses in the south and in the end made money for Weiss.
-The remainder of Wood's legitimate film career went little better than the production of Glen or Glenda, especially after the death of his biggest star, Bela Lugosi, in August 1956.

 The Sinister Urge (1961)

-Poster from Wood's The Sinister Urge, a film about the pornography industry and its victims; arguably, this is Wood's best film
+Poster from Wood's The Sinister Urge, a film about the pornography industry and its victims.
+This is probably Wood's most polished film

 Ed Wood's real talents lie in writing; his novels were usually written in a three-day period for $1,000 or less

 Wood never really profited from any of the films he made, unlike other low-budget directors such as Del Tenney and Herschell Gordon Lewis.
 At most, he made just enough to support himself while the films were in production.
 Others, however, made small fortunes from Wood's labors.
-He was paid just $500 to write the script for The Violent Years (1956; with Glenn Corbett) starring Playboy Playmate Jean Moorehead; the film instantly became a cult classic and in its original release made well over $1 million.
-Say what you will about Wood's writing style; however, The Violent Years contains then-shocking content, including a male-rape scene led by Moorehead.
+He was paid just $500 to write the script for The Violent Years (1956; with Jean Moorhead and Timothy Farrell).
+The film instantly became a cult classic and in its original release made well over $1 million.
+Say what you will about Wood's writing style; The Violent Years contains then-shocking content, including a male-rape scene led by Moorehead.

-Broken by the film industry, and languishing in a sea of alcohol, Wood died on December 10, 1978, at age 54.
-In the early 1980s, Wood's films began to find an enthusiastic audience, particularly Plan 9 From Outer Space (1959) and Glen or Glenda?
+Broken by the ultimate failure of his career, financial difficulties, and his serious alcohol addiction, Wood died of a heart attack on December 10, 1978, at age 54.
+He was survived by his wife, Kathy, and a daughter born out of wedlock during the latter days of World War II.
+In the early 1980s, Wood's films began to find an appreciative and enthusiastic audience, particularly Plan 9 From Outer Space (1959) and Glen or Glenda?
 (1953).
-Although Wood is often touted as the worst director ever, in truth there are directors who have consistently made far worse films.
+While he is often touted as the worst director ever, in truth there are many directors who have consistently made films of a lesser quality than Wood's highly entertaining films.

-From his acting, screenwriting, and directoral debut in 1953's Glen or Glenda to 1961's The Sinister Urge, Ed Wood managed to keep his regulars in sporadic work.
+From his acting, screenwriting, and directorial debut in 1953's Glen or Glenda to 1961's The Sinister Urge, Ed Wood managed to keep a collection of loyal regular cast members.
 Paul Marco, Conrad Brooks, Dolores Fuller, Mona McKinnon, Criswell, Kenne Duncan, Harvey B. Dunne, Tor Johnson, and Bela Lugosi appeared in two or more of Wood's movies.
-Scroll down to take a look at the stars and their biographies.

 Criswell